GameWame/DataStream-Analytics/README.md

 1.  **Adjusted Rand Index (ARI):** Measures the accuracy of the clustering, a score of 1.0 is a perfect match while 0.0 is no better than random.
 2.  **Silhouette Score:** To measure the quality of the clusters without looking at the true labels.
 It assesses how dense and well-separated the clusters are, using scores that range from -1 to 1, with higher values being better.
 3.  **Throughput (points/s):** To measure the efficiency and speed of the algorithm.

+## 🔬 Troubleshotting

+Here are some solutions for common issues you might encounter.

+- If you're having trouble with computational times, you can reduce the "DATASET_FRACTION" variable.

+- The online algorithms are highly sensitive to their parameters, if you switch to a new dataset, you must tune their hyperparameters in ExperimentSettings to match the new data's scale and density.